scrovv/scrow/README.md

 ## Getting Started

-To get started with this project, run `python show_greeting.py <name>` in your terminal.
+To get started with this project, run `cd ghost/scripts && chmod +x script.sh` `./script.sh` in your terminal.
 For auto-docker setup, navigate to ./ghost/apps/auto-docker and follow the instructions.

 ## Building Apps